Visiting

 New Glarus – 7 minutes

 New Glarus is a tourist town with a Swiss theme.
 Lots of shops, bars, and restaurants.
 Blumenladens is known for gardening and plants and a variety of gifts.
 Puempels (pronounced “pimples”) is a bar that has been located in New Glarus since 1893.
-The New Glarus Brewery at the top of the hill has been working on their facilities and is currently not open to the public (re-opens in Sept ‘26), but while you are waiting you can visit the old brewery and gift shop at the bottom of the hill. www.swisstown.com
+The New Glarus Brewery at the top of the hill has been working on their facilities and is currently not open to the public (re-opens in Sept ‘26), but while you are waiting you can visit the old brewery and gift shop at the bottom of the hill.
+New Glarus Link

-New Glarus State Park – 11 minutes
+New Glarus Woods State Park – 11 minutes

 Belleville – 12 minutes